autopkg/jlehikoinen-recipes/README.md

 AutoPkg recipes

-NOTE!

-MSLyncWebAppPlugin recipe not ready yet!
-Sane version numbering needed.
+NOTE: Check MSLyncWebAppPlugin version number when the next update is released.